 Osmolality is a measure of the number of particles in a kg of the liquid they are dissoved in.
 Osmolarity is a measure of the number of particles in a litre of the liquid they are dissolved in.
 Fluid homeostasis is the term for keeping the concentration of the fluids in the body from changing.
 It is sometimes also referred to as fluid balance.

-The body is amazing.
-It manages all of the millions of chemical reactions that take place in our body every day.
+Our bodies manage millions of chemical reactions every day.
 These reactions depend on the concentration of the fluid in our cells and our blood being tightly controlled all day, every day.
 How does it do this?
-By making us thirsty when the fluid is tending to become more concentrated and making us pass more urine when it's getting less concentrated.
-Magic!
+By making us thirsty, for instance, when the fluid is tending to become more concentrated and making us pass more urine when it's getting less concentrated.

 What are osmolality and osmolarity?